Rensselaer at Work

-Rensselaer at Work is the online division of Rensselaer Polytechnic Institute, operating administratively from facilities in Hartford, Connecticut, since 1955.
-Until 1997, it was known as the Hartford Graduate Center.
-The primary focus of the division is to offer graduate-level professional education to learners across the country via its digital delivery.
+RPI at Work is the online division of Rensselaer Polytechnic Institute.
+From 1955 to 2023 it operated administratively from facilities in Hartford, Connecticut, though the leadership team is now split between the main campus in Troy, NY and others distributed throughout the US.
+Until 1997, RPI at Work was known as the Hartford Graduate Center.
+The primary focus of the division is to offer professional education to learners across the country via its digital delivery.

 History

 The Hartford Graduate Center was established in 1955 by Rensselaer and the United Aircraft Corp (a predecessor to Raytheon Technologies) to address a shortage of scientists and engineers in southern New England.
 United Aircraft bought and equipped the first building and provided annual financing so that its employees could earn graduate degrees at no individual cost.
-These programs are also made open to professionals employed at other area organizations.
+These programs were also made open to professionals employed at other area organizations.

 The Graduate Center began with 220 students and seven faculty members who relocated from Rensselaer's main campus in Troy, NY to Connecticut, along with adjunct professors from local industry.
-An additional campus was founded in Groton, Connecticut, to respond to the educational demands of Electric Boat, a subsidiary of General Dynamics.
+An additional campus was founded in Groton, Connecticut, to respond to the educational demands of Electric Boat, a subsidiary of General Dynamics and Pfizer.
 By the late 1990s, with students from more than 100 corporations, attendance grew to nearly 2,000 students.

 In December 1996, trustees of both Rensselaer and the Hartford Graduate Center voted to transfer Hartford's assets and have it more directly controlled by RPI.
 Under the new arrangement, Hartford had its own board of trustees, named by the Rensselaer president.

-In 1997, the Hartford Graduate Center was renamed Rensselaer at Hartford, and after a new digital transformation, it has become Rensselaer at Work.
+In 1997, the Hartford Graduate Center was renamed Rensselaer at Hartford, and after a new digital transformation, it has become RPI at Work.